Best PC Gaming Headsets of Today (New PC Gamer Guide)

 Are True Surround Sound Headsets Worth It?

-Overall, we’d say there’s very little difference between a true surround sound and virtual surround sound though audio purists will disagree.
+Overall, we’d say there’s very little difference between a true surround audio and virtual surround audio, though audio purists will disagree.

 There are True Surround Sound gaming headsets on the market but don’t seem to compare well to the top choices.
 Here you can read more about the difference between virtual and true surround sound.